mateocarpio/Coevolutionary-ARM/README.md

 The output of the code is saved in the current and output folder directory, which is created if it does not exist.

+## 2) Getting_Results_Coevolutive_ARM.ipynb
+In this notebook, we plot the results of the experiments.
+We can find the results for the asymptotic statistical quantities as a function of $P_r$ and $T$.

 ## 3) videos

 This folder contains simulations of some remarkable examples in gif format.